Pevensey Castle Collection Highlights

 Visit Pevensey Castle

-With a history stretching back over 16 centuries, Pevensey Castle chronicles more graphically than any other fortress the story of Britain’s south coast defences.
+With a history stretching back over 16 centuries, Pevensey chronicles more clearly than any other fortress the story of Britain’s south coast defences.

 History of Pevensey Castle